xtensor-stack/xtensor/README.md

-The [xtensor-io](https://github.com/QuantStack/xtensor-io) project enables the loading of a variety of file formats into xtensor expressions, such as image files, sound files, as well as  NumPy npy and npz files.
+The [xtensor-io](https://github.com/QuantStack/xtensor-io) project enables the loading of a variety of file formats into xtensor expressions, such as image files, sound files, HDF5 files, as well as NumPy npy and npz files.

 ## Building and running the tests